Preparing For Family Sessions | Mariah Meyer Photography

-When picking outfits keep in mind the type of backdrop that will be in your images.
+1. Keep location in mind.
+When picking outfits keep in mind the type of backdrop or location that will be in your images.
 If you are on the beach you want to have a lighter feel with your outfits, a tall grassy green field, you want to avoid green.
 Patterns in the backdrops means avoiding patterns on clothing.

 Remember that barefoot IS an option.
 In studio children and adults alike are often barefoot for photos.
 Outdoor locations like the beach also work to be barefoot.

 5. Layers and accessories are your friend.
 It makes it super easy to switch up the look of your photos by adding or taking away a sweater, statement necklace, jacket, even a hat.
 There are number of simple swaps to help change your look effortlessly.

 6. Make sure that outfits are complimenting to each other, not matching exactly.
 No one should be wearing the exact same color (no all white, or all black, etc.) Pick a color scheme and then outfits for each person creating a variety.
 Change up the shades if you're only using one or two colors for a larger group and don't be afraid to add in neutrals.